ThomasBoxall/module-grade-calculator-v2/README.md

   * App Icon
 * Add content to about page.
 * Documentation for everything!
+* Export module to JSON
+* Settings page on about
+  * Nuke hive

 ## If get longer
 * Build a template builder and sling on generator.modulegradecalculator.com